pardisp/pardisp.github.io/index.md

 layout: default
 ---

-I am a PhD candidate at the University of Pennsylvania advised by Professor Mayur Naik and Professor Boon Thau Loo.
-I recieved my Bachelor's degree in software engineering in 2017.
-My research interests lie at the intersection of software engineering, machine learning, and modeling programs.
+I am a PhD student at the University of Pennsylvania, advised by Professors Mayur Naik and Boon Thau Loo.
+I received my Bachelor's degree in software engineering in 2017.
+I am interested in software engineering, machine learning, and modeling programs from a practical perspective.